 Creation’s Call: Stewardship Lessons from Middle-earth and Narnia

-Dr. Kristen Page, the Ruth Kraft Strohschein Distinguished Chair & Professor of Biology, will be presenting three lectures using the fictional landscapes of J.R.R.
+Dr. Kristen Page, the Ruth Kraft Strohschein Distinguished Chair & Professor of Biology, presented three lectures using the fictional landscapes of J.R.R.
 Tolkien and C.S.
 Lewis as a means to aid us in developing a greater real-life appreciation for God’s creation.
 Significantly, such an exploration can nurture within us a deeper desire to care for our physical world.
 The 2020-2021 Hansen Lectureship series title is Creation’s Call: Stewardship Lessons from Middle-earth and Narnia.
-Due to COVID-19, the Hansen lectures will be given virtually at 7pm Central until Wheaton College deems it is safe to hold public events on campus.

 Lecture dates and titles: